bright/new-www/_posts/2018-09-08-dont-be-mockup-developer.md

 [Ninety-ninety rule](https://en.wikipedia.org/wiki/Ninety-ninety_rule) says:
 >The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time.

-There is a lot of truth in this humorous aphorism, if we create a false belief that the application is "almost ready", we obscure the project progress.
+There is a lot of truth in this humorous aphorism.
+If we create a false belief that the application is "almost ready", we obscure the project progress.

 ## What can I do?

 Follow these steps before assuming there is nothing else you can do:
 - Make any call
   - Even if you cannot use the real endpoint, there are plenty of services that lets you mock the API ([mocky](https://www.mocky.io), [mockable](https://www.mockable.io), [fakejson](https://fakejson.com) and others)
+  - Making a call instead of showing an alert or using predefined data will draw your attention to completely new problems
 - Handle errors
-  - Beyond handling unknown errors, sometimes we expect specific errors, especially when making synchronous calls (email is taken, password is incorrect, etc.)
+  - Beyond general errors, sometimes we expect specific errors, especially when making synchronous calls (email is taken, password is incorrect, etc.)
 - Check the Internet connection before making synchronous call
 - Show loader during synchronous call
 - Show placeholder if there is no data fetched